bshaiman/mishnah_nlp/readme.md

   'sacrilege',
   'sprinkle']]
 </code></pre>
-Now, you are going to hve to beleive me that many of these terms to mean something to someone familiar with Mishanh.
+Now, you are going to have to beleive me that many of these terms to mean something to someone familiar with Mishanh.
 For instance, the first group with the terms 'field', 'tree', and 'cubit' (an ancient unit of measurement) would unmistakably correspond to the order 'Zeraim', agircultural law.
 Likewise with the second group and 'Tohorot', the laws of impurity.
 Using this basic process of elimenation, I then assign an order to the topics, corresponding to the order of lists of terms rendered above:
 <pre><code>
 predicted_topics = []
 topic_assignments = ['Zeraim','Toharot','Moed','Nashim','Nezikin','Kadoshim']